vdchs/zmk-config-totem/readme.md

 ## Magic key ✭
 The key labeled ✭ in the base layer is a magic key.
 Its output changes based on the key that was pressed before.
 It's used to decrease the number of SFBs in the layout significantly, especially those that were introduced by the combo keys.

-It covers bigrams like `mb`, `eu` or `dv`.
+It covers bigrams like `mb`, `eu` or `ay`.
 But also key repeats like `ll` or `rr`.
 It functions as some sort of "get out of jail free card", where every time pressing the next key seems uncomfortable, you can press the magic key instead.

 With the magic key on a thumb this layout manages to signicantly keep the number of SFBs very low despite the heavy use of combos.